 So, without further ado, let’s delve into some of the natural remedies for pain you can consider.

 The efficacy of this notable spice appears to be due to the presence of curcuminoids in it.
 The most notable of these is curcumin, which research has shown to be very potent for fighting inflammation, especially when caused by arthritis.
 As you may know, the latter contributes greatly to pain.

-Curcumin also boasts potent antioxidant properties.
+Curcumin also has potent antioxidant properties.
 As a result, it can help to prevent damage to cells and tissues by free radicals in the body.

 This herb, whose botanic name is Harpagophytum procumbens, is a powerful natural anti-inflammatory, just like turmeric.
 It has been used in traditional African medicine for many years.

 Devil’s claw may be helpful in managing pain due to its effects on inflammation.
 But more research is still needed to better prove its efficacy.

 Some people describe this herb as “natural aspirin.”
 This is because willow bark contains the compound salicin, which shares similarity to the main constituent of the drug.

 People commonly use this natural remedy to control inflammation.
 They take it in different forms, including liquid, capsule, or dried (for making tea).